nicktockclock/BOTWMechanics/README.md

 ![Demo](Demo/BOTW_Ice.gif)

-Next I think will be Magnesis, so watch this space.
+Next I think will be Magnesis, so watch this space!